jtoguntoye/Devops-projects-documentation/Automate-infrastructure-with-IAC-using-Terraform-project17.md

 - OSI model: The OSI (Open Systems Interconnection) Model is a reference network for how applications should communicate over a network.
 It is a conceptual tool to help developers and network teams pinpoint and troubleshoot the cause of network problem and describe the functions of a network or intercommunication system.
 The OSI model represents the communication between two endpoints into seven layers:
   - Application layer
   - Presentation layer
   - Session layer
   - Transport layer
   - Network layer
   - Datalink layer
   - Physical layer

-- The TCP/IP model: The TCP/IP (Transmission Control Protocol/Internet Protocol)
+- The TCP/IP model: The TCP/IP (Transmission Control Protocol/Internet Protocol)  also called the Internet protocol suite is similar to the OSI model but is simpler and more compatible with TCP/IP.
+It is the set of communication protocols used on the internet and similar computer networks.
+It consists of 4 layers:
+    - Application layer
+    - Transport layer
+    - Internet layer
+    - Link layer

+- AssumeRole policy Vs role policy: AssumeRole policy defines which services or user can assume a role using AWS STS service, while role policy defines what the user or service can do while assuming that role.